Karma-vibhanga, Deeds and their Results

 According to Krom – and following him, Fontein – this is a giving of a seat.
 If that is so, then the paragraph in the Sanskrit text is very much out of place, as it occurred before the giving of vessels above.

 The results are, in the centre, rebirth in a wealthy family, with all the usual signs thereof; and on the left rebirth in heaven, though in fact it looks like another great wealth scene.

 157. By Giving Reverence one has Great Wealth

 The inscription reads: añjali, reverence.
 Paying reverence at caityas was mentioned at the beginning of this section but that is not what is illustrated here, so this is perhaps a general scene of paying respects to someone worthy, perhaps a Bodhisattva, who is holding the flower.

 The result is illustrated in the centre, where we see the usual signs of wealth; and on the left, which would be a heavenly scene, as is indicated by the ladies holding the stick zithers.

 What are the ten virtues of giving refuge?
 It is said: One becomes king of the district.
 One becomes king of the province.
 One becomes king and lord of Jambudvīpa.
 One becomes king and lord of two continents.
 One becomes king and lord of three continents.
-One becomes king, lord and Universal Monarch of four continents.
+One becomes king, lord and universal monarch of four continents.
 One has great wealth.
-One is reborn in heaven.
-In a short while one attains final Nirvāṇa.
+One is reborn in the heavens.
+One quickly attains final Nirvāṇa.

 158. By Giving Refuge one becomes a King